Manuel Antonio Flórez

-Manuel Antonio Flórez Maldonado Martínez Ángulo y Bodquín (in full, Manuel Antonio Flórez Maldonado) (May 27, 1723 in Seville, Spain – March 20, 1799 in Madrid) was a general in the Spanish navy and viceroy of New Granada (1776 – November 26, 1781) and New Spain (August 17, 1787 to October 16, 1789).
+Manuel Antonio Flórez Maldonado Martínez Ángulo y Bodquín (in full, Manuel Antonio Flórez Maldonado) (May 27, 1723, in Seville, Spain – March 20, 1799, in Madrid) was a general in the Spanish navy and viceroy of New Granada (1776 – November 26, 1781) and New Spain (August 17, 1787 to October 16, 1789).

 Early career

 Flórez entered the royal navy of Spain, where he commanded various ships of war fighting pirates, in both the Mediterranean and in Spanish possessions in America.
 He distinguished himself for his valor as well as his knowledge, and was made a knight of the military Order of Calatrava.
 He became commandant of the Naval Department at el Ferrol, a major naval base, shipbuilding center and arsenal in northwestern Spain.
 He served in that position for four years (1771–75).

 Flórez was named viceroy of New Granada, and sailed to take up the position on December 3, 1775.
-He served in this capacity for 11 years and 5 months.
-He was well liked in New Grenada.
-He resigned in 1787, citing ill health.
+He served in this capacity for 6 years.
+He was well liked in New Grenada, until 1781, when he was confronted with the Revolt of the Comuneros.
+He resigned on 26 November 1781 and returned to Spain, citing ill health.
 However, his resignation was apparently motivated by dissatisfaction of José de Gálvez, Minister of the Indies, and Archbishop Antonio Caballero y Góngora of Bogotá.